Cristina-Alexandra-C/Learn-How-To-Fly-in-4-Weeks/README.md

 # Learn How to Fly in 4 Weeks ✈️

 A high-conversion, one-page sales website designed to market a digital aviation guidebook.
 This project demonstrates responsive web design, semantic HTML structure, and conversion-focused UX patterns.

-🔗 **Live Demo:**
+The digital book cover was created by me in Canva, while the picture of the pilot was A.I. generated.

 ##  Project Objective
 To create an SEO-friendly landing page that guides users through a sales tunnel: